 Use our Care services directory to find care homes and domiciliary care anywhere in the UK.
 You can also find support groups for people affected by dementia.

 In this guide

-A carer is anyone who provides unpaid help and support to relative or friend who is seriously ill, disabled or unable to cope alone.
+A carer is anyone who provides unpaid help and support to a partner, relative or friend who is seriously ill, disabled or unable to cope alone.

 When you’re busy caring for someone else it can be easy to forget about your own needs, but looking after your mental and physical health is important.

 Caring can be lonely at times but you are not alone.
 Talking to others can help and we offer advice on where to turn for further support.

 If you’re struggling to provide care for a partner, relative or friend, there is help and support available.
 We explain your options.